Brandon702/Archelife-Legacy/Assets/Scripts/README.txt

+CHANGE TO SINGLETONS AHHHHHHHHH WHY DIDNT I THINK OF THAT

 Instructions:

 Controllers - Refers to the given controllers for general use, most are drag and drop, tested for use on